 What is the Intergenerational Literacy Program?

 The ILP is a program for adults, out-of-school youth, and families.
 We offer courses in English for Speakers of Other Languages (ESOL) and preparation for high school equivalency exams (HiSET/GED) in Spanish.
-We also offer classes for parents who want to improve their reading and writing and who want to learn how to help their children learn to read and write.
+We also offer classes for parents and caregivers who want to improve their reading and writing and who want to learn how to further support their children in school.

 Online classes are held on Zoom.
 In-person classes are held at the John Silber Early Learning Center in Chelsea.
 Classes are held in the morning, afternoon, and evening, Monday through Friday.